signalogic/SigSRF_SDK/pktlib_readme.md

 #define DS_PKT_INFO_RETURN_FRAGMENT_REMOVED              /* fragment was removed from pktlib internal list */
 #define DS_PKT_INFO_RETURN_REASSEMBLED_PACKET_AVAILABLE  /* a fully re-assembled packet is available using DS_PKT_INFO_GET_REASSEMBLED_PACKET in a subsequent DSGetPacketInfo() call */
 ```

+<a name="DSFormatPacket"></a>
+## DSFormatPacket

+<a name="PushPullAPIInterface"></a>
+# Push/Pull API Interface

+pktlib supports application level "push" and "pull" to/from packet queues, from which packet/media worker threads receive/send packets for RTP jitter buffer, packet repair, RTP decoding, media domain, and other processing.

+The DSPushPackets() and DSPullPackets() APIs form a "minimum touch" interface for applications to input packets from application-specific sources (UDP ports, pcap files, etc) forward them for processing, retrieved processed packets, and output as needed.

 <a name="JitterBufferAPIInterface"></a>
 # Jitter Buffer API Interface